uyar/piculet/README.rst

 Copyright (C) 2014-2018 H. Turgut Uyar <uyar@tekir.org>

-Piculet is a module and a utility for extracting data from XML documents using XPath queries.
-It can also scrape web pages by first converting the HTML source into XHTML.
-Piculet consists of a `single source file`_ with no dependencies other than the standard library, which makes it very easy to integrate into applications.
+Piculet is a utility for extracting data from XML or HTML documents using XPath queries.
+It consists of a `single source file`_ with no dependencies other than the standard library, which makes it very easy to integrate into applications.